fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 ## Fetch Workflow

 Executing the `fetch` invoker will add a fetch request and returns a promise for the result.
 Only one request can be in flight (processing) at a time.
 If a write request is in flight, the fetch will be queued.
-If a fetch request is already in queue/flight, the result of that request will be passed along to the current fetch request.
+If a fetch request is already in queue/flight, the requests will be coalesced into a single fetch request sent to the server, and all representatives in the queue will receive the same response payload.
 When a fetch request is in flight , it will trigger the `fetchImpl` invoker to perform the actual request.

 Two synthetic events, `onFetch` and `afterFetch`, are fired during the processing of a fetch. `onFetch` can be used to perform any necessary actions before running `fetchImpl`. `afterFetch` can be used to perform any necessary actions after running `fetchImpl` (e.g. updating the model, unblocking the queue).
 If promises returned from `onFetch`, `afterFetch`, or `fetchImpl` are rejected, the `onFetchError` event will be fired.

+After a fetch is performed, the local representation is rebased with the results.
+The rebasing is performed by re-applying the local model changes on top of the values returned from the fetch.
+In this way the local changes are not lost and take precedence over changes pulled down from the remote.

 ![A flow diagram depicting the Fetch workflow](images/remoteModel_fetch_diagram.svg)

 ## Write Workflow

 Executing the `write` invoker adds a write request and returns a promise for the result.
 Only one request can be in flight (processing) at a time.
 If a fetch or write request is in flight, the write will be queued.
-If a write request is already in queue, the result of that request will be passed along to the current write request.
+If a write request is already in queue, the requests will be coalesced into a single write request sent to the server, and all representatives in the queue will receive the same response payload.
 When a write request is in flight, it will trigger the `writeImpl` invoker to perform the actual request.

 Two synthetic events, `onWrite` and `afterWrite`, are fired during the processing of a write. `onWrite` can be used to perform any necessary actions before running `writeImpl` (e.g. performing a fetch). `afterWrite` can be used to perform any necessary actions after running `writeImpl` (e.g. updating the remote model, unblocking the queue, performing a fetch).
 If promises returned from `onWrite`, `afterWrite`, or `writeImpl` are rejected, the `onWriteError` event will be fired.